evgeniy-khist/evgeniy-khist.github.io/README.md

     ./build.sh
     ```

+## Testing

-3. To build one or few specific projects pass their names as arguments
+1. To build one or few specific projects for testing pass their names as arguments
     ```bash
     ./build.sh postgresql-performance-essentials spring-data-examples
     ```
+2. **Use it only for testing, don't use before pushing to the repo**

 ## Serving website locally